jerin-joy/ml_obstacle_avoidance/README.md

 ```
 roslaunch turtlebot3_neural_network turtlebot3_square.launch
 ```
-5. To perform the obstacle avoidance of the robot using Laser Range Finder, navigate to scripts folder and enter:
+5. To perform the obstacle avoidance of the robot using Laser Range Finder, enter:
 ```
 python obstacle_avoidance_laser.py
 ```